Interventional Radiology Integrated Residency

 In September, 2012, the American Board of Medical Specialties approved a request from the American Board of Radiology granting them the primary certification in interventional radiology.
 A new training pathway was developed in the form of a dedicated IR Residency.

 Training residents in interventional radiology at the University of Virginia has been in effect since 2002 through a pioneering Vascular and Interventional Radiology (VIR) track.
-Now with ACGME accreditation, the VIR track has been phased out and replaced with the new 5-year interventional radiology (integrated) residency program.
+Now with ACGME accreditation, the VIR track has been phased out and replaced with the new 6-year interventional radiology (integrated) residency program.
 This 72-month program includes a Fundamental Clinical Skills (FCS) year at UVA Health, making the program categorical.
 The FCS year includes inpatient and outpatient surgical experience as well as management of patients in the intensive care units.

 The IR Integrated Residency offers a broad and more in-depth experience in the clinical diagnosis and care of patients with diseases commonly treated by an interventional radiologist.
 Furthermore, the residency allows the trainees an opportunity to become more familiar with and participate in research to further the field of vascular and interventional radiology.